Sugar: Sugar beet

-In 2020, global production of sugar beets was 253 million tonnes, led by Russia with 13% of the world total (table).
+In 2022, global production of sugar beets was 260 million tonnes, led by Russia with 18.8% of the world total (table).

-The sugar beet became a major source of sugar in the 19th century when methods for extracting the sugar became available.
+Sugar beet became a major source of sugar in the 19th century when methods for extracting the sugar became available.
 It is a biennial plant, a cultivated variety of Beta vulgaris in the family Amaranthaceae, the tuberous root of which contains a high proportion of sucrose.
 It is cultivated as a root crop in temperate regions with adequate rainfall and requires a fertile soil.
 The crop is harvested mechanically in the autumn and the crown of leaves and excess soil removed.
 The roots do not deteriorate rapidly and may be left in the field for some weeks before being transported to the processing plant where the crop is washed and sliced, and the sugar extracted by diffusion.
 Milk of lime is added to the raw juice with calcium carbonate.
 After water is evaporated by boiling the syrup under a vacuum, the syrup is cooled and seeded with sugar crystals.
 The white sugar that crystallizes can be separated in a centrifuge and dried, requiring no further refining.